insarlab/MiaplPy_notebooks/README.md

 # MiNoPy_notebooks

-MiNoPy_notebooks contains the documentations for the [MiNoPy repo](https://github.com/geodesymiami/MiNoPy), mainly in Jupyter Notebook.
+MiaplPy_notebooks contains the documentations for the [MiaplPy repo](https://github.com/insarlab/MiaplPy), mainly in Jupyter Notebook.

-This notebook walks through the various processing steps of InSAR time series analysis using MiNoPy.
+This notebook walks through the various processing steps of phase linking and InSAR time series analysis using MiaplPy.